 Being debt-free means that you don’t owe anybody anything.
 Pretty simple, but there are layers to it.
 Consumer debt-free is to be free of debt associated with purchasing consumable goods that do not appreciate in value.
 Think credit card debt, financed furniture, and car payments.

 Debt Free except the mortgage means that you have no existing debt other than the mortgage.
 This is where my husband and I are currently.
 We don’t have car notes or any other consumer debts.
 And we made the final payment on nearly 6-figures of student loan debt back in the summer of 2016!
-We currently have a 30-year mortgage on our single family home where we live with our 3 kids and we have a 30-year mortgage on a rental property.
+We currently have a 30-year mortgage on our single-family home where we live with our 3 kids and we have a 30-year mortgage on a rental property.

-We are on track to payoff the rental property early.
+We are on track to pay off the rental property early.
 But as of now, we have no plans to pay off our home early.
-We may sell the single family home in a few years and downsize to something smaller that we can pay for in cash.
+We may sell the single-family home in a few years and downsize to something smaller that we can pay for in cash.
 In the meantime, I’m using all of my “extra” cash to invest, cash flow travel, and other large purchases- including my next car.
 No more car payments for me!

 Next up is ‘Completely Debt-Free’, which is exactly what it sounds like.
 Having absolutely no debt whatsoever (sounds unreal doesn’t it).
 But it is possible.
-Tai and Talaat McNeely from His and Her Money recently paid off their house, making them totally debt free!
+Tai and Talaat McNeely from His and Her Money recently paid off their house, making them totally debt-free!

 Achieving debt freedom is awesome, but unless you have a rich uncle that’s gonna leave you some money or you win the Powerball you will still have bills and recurring monthly expenses that you’ll need to keep working to pay.
 And you’ll need to keep working so you can save for your eventual retirement.
 But, it will be a heck of a lot easier to save and invest without any other debt and/or mortgage payment.

 The Baby Steps

 This is a good time to give a quick overview of the Dave Ramsey Plan (AKA The Baby Steps).
 If you haven’t read Dave Ramsey’s Total Money Makeover, I highly recommend it.
 Your library probably has a copy that you can borrow for free.
 The Dave Ramsey Baby Steps were my first introduction to financial freedom and they are a great way for beginners to get started.

 I certainly deviated from the Baby Steps here and there because no one system is one size fits all…And my main criticism of the Baby Steps is that Baby Step 7 is pretty vague so you’ll have to get more information from other sources so that you can learn exactly how to go about building wealth after you achieve debt freedom.

-But I’m all for reading and learning from multiple sources so that I can decide what wealth building tactics will work best for my family.
+But I’m all for reading and learning from multiple sources so that I can decide what wealth-building tactics will work best for my family.

 The Baby Steps are best suited for those who desire a more traditional retirement at age 62 or 65, they are not designed for those who may want to retire early.

-Enter….
-The FIRE Movement
+Enter… The FIRE Movement

 FIRE is an acronym for the Financial Independence Retire Early.
 Many might argue that FIRE is the ultimate level of financial freedom.
 Financial independence is not having to work actively in order to pay for your expenses.

 So, essentially achieving FIRE means having enough assets or passive income to sustain your lifestyle indefinitely without actively working.

-Some of the more well known FIRE bloggers like Mr. Money Mustache, Brandon (AKA The Mad Fientist), Justin from Root of Good, Carl (Mr. 1500), Paula Pant of Afford Anything, The Frugalwoods, and Tanja and Mark from Our Next Life all reached financial independence in their 30s or early 40s.
+Some of the more well-known FIRE bloggers like Mr. Money Mustache, Brandon (AKA The Mad Fientist), Justin from Root of Good, Carl (Mr. 1500), Paula Pant of Afford Anything, The Frugalwoods, and Tanja and Mark from Our Next Life all reached financial independence in their 30s or early 40s.

 All of these folks are absolutely amazing and inspiring!
 And I’ve been reading their blogs for years.
-But there are a growing number of ‘other’ FIRE bloggers/content creators that don’t fit the typical mold and who you may be less familiar with like…
+But there are also a growing number of ‘other’ FIRE bloggers/content creators that don’t fit the typical mold and who you may be less familiar with like…

 FIRE for the Rest of Us

 FIRE has had a lot of shine lately in mainstream media so more people are learning about it and starting their own journey.
 You may be on that path as well.
 But, is FIRE possible for everyone?

 Well, the simple answer is NO. Not everyone has what it takes to achieve FIRE.
 Not everyone has a desire to achieve financial freedom or debt freedom.

 It’s all about priorities.
 Not everyone wants to achieve FIRE.
 If you love your job, the ‘RE (Retire Early) part of the FIRE acronym might not appeal to you as much.
 Some people are happy to pay off all consumer debt and live comfortably within their means until they retire at 65.

 Many minorities also have to overcome the oft overlooked and unspoken wealth gap that exists in the US, making it much more difficult to achieve FIRE.